markbertoglio/akvstore/README.md

 # akvstore
-Authenticated key/value store built on redis.
+A nodejs service that provides an authenticated key/value store built on redis.

 AKVStore provides a basic key-value store with super light authentication.
 Create a readonly store for shared application data like application settings and content.
 Create a read/write store for client specific data.